WanderingWithPride/Harem/README.md

 # 🏛️ Harem CRM - Complete System
-## Single URL for Admin & Applicant Access
+## Full CRM with Single URL Access

-**Perfect!** This is exactly what you wanted - **one link** that automatically detects whether someone is an admin or applicant and routes them accordingly.
+**This is your complete CRM system!** One URL that automatically detects whether someone is an admin or applicant and routes them to the appropriate interface.

 ## 🎯 **How It Works**